Birda Logo

 Micrastur ruficollis

 The Barred Forest Falcon, Micrastur ruficollis, is a bird of prey belonging to the Falconidae family.
 It is a medium-sized raptor, with a length ranging from 31 to 39 cm (12 to 15 inches).
 Males are lighter, weighing between 144 to 184 grams (5.1 to 6.5 ounces), while females are heavier at 200 to 322 grams (7.1 to 11.4 ounces).
-The adult's plumage is predominantly dark slate gray above, with a tail featuring white tips and several narrow white bars.
-The throat is a pale gray, blending into the darker slate of the crown, and the underparts are white with fine, distinct black or dark gray barring.
+The adult's plumage is predominantly dark slate grey above, with a tail featuring white tips and several narrow white bars.
+The throat is a pale grey, blending into the darker slate of the crown, and the underparts are white with fine, distinct black or dark grey barring.

 Identification Tips

 When identifying the Barred Forest Falcon, look for the white-tipped tail with its narrow bars and the finely barred white underparts.
 The eyes range from cream to light orange-brown, the bill is black with a yellow base on the lower mandible, and the cere, lores, and orbit are yellow.
-The legs are an orange-yellow, adding a splash of color to this otherwise subdued bird.
+The legs are an orange-yellow, adding a splash of colour to this otherwise subdued bird.

 Habitat